entur/bff-search/README.md

 Get the username and password from **Lastpass** (under Apigee).

-❗Every time you deploy, the revision number will be bumped to the next revision (+1).

 ### Upgrade **staging** to **dev** revision

+Every time you deploy, the revision number will be bumped to the next revision (+1).
+So when deploying to staging or prod, we first fetch the latest revision number from dev, and deploy using that number.

 - To get the **dev** revision: